bowang-lab/MedSAM/README.md

 ### Data preprocessing
 1. Download the Lite-MedSAM [checkpoint](https://drive.google.com/file/d/18Zed-TUTsmr2zc5CHUWd5Tu13nb6vq6z/view?usp=sharing) and put it under the current directory.
 2. Download the [demo dataset](https://zenodo.org/records/7860267).
 This tutorial assumes it is unzipped it to `data/FLARE22Train/`.
-3. Run the pre-processing script to convert the dataset to `npy` for training and `npz` for inference:
+3. Run the pre-processing script to convert the dataset to `npz` format:
 ```bash
 python pre_CT_MR.py \
     -img_path data/FLARE22Train/images \ ## path to training images